 Read the Department of State’s COVID-19 page before you plan any international travel.

 The Centers for Disease Control and Prevention (CDC) has issued a Level 3 Travel Health Notice for Côte d’Ivoire due to COVID-19.

 Côte d’Ivoire has lifted travel restrictions between cities and allowed schools and some businesses to reopen.
 Some international airlines have resumed operations.
 Visit the Embassy's COVID-19 page for more information on COVID-19 in Côte d’Ivoire.

 Reconsider Travel To:

-Extremist groups have carried out attacks in adjacent areas of Mali and Burkina Faso.
-Increased caution and security procedures should be exercised in remote areas adjacent to the northern border.
+Extremists have carried out attacks in areas of Mali and Burkina Faso adjacent to Côte d’Ivoire, and at an Ivoirian military border post in the town of Kafolo in June 2020.
+Exercise increased caution and security procedures in remote areas adjacent to the northern border.